nrs-org/novelslop/content/vol_01/chap_05.typ

   "I’m Narumi Mona.
 My hobbies are watching TV and listening to music.
 I hope in the next three years, we can be good friends with each other."

-  "How generic."
+  _"How generic."_

-  "Everyone likes watching TV and listening to music, do you have anything better to say about yourself."
+  _"Watching TV and listening to music?
+Do you have anything better to say about yourself?
+Everyone find pleasure in doing those."_

   Mona’s own voices of self-criticism in her heads pulled her right back to her seat straight away.